ejacksonbind/policies/source/sections/3rd_party_policy.md

 # 3rd Party Policy

-Datica makes every effort to assure all 3rd party organizations are compliant and do not compromise the integrity, security, and privacy of Datica or Datica Customer data.
+BIND makes every effort to assure all 3rd party organizations are compliant and do not compromise the integrity, security, and privacy of Datica or Datica Customer data.
 3rd Parties include Customers, Partners, Subcontractors, and Contracted Developers.

 ## Applicable Standards from the HITRUST Common Security Framework